 There is a minimum of 5-10 deaths per year.
-More expeditions take place from the Southern side—From Nepal.
-So, the death rate is also a bit high here as compared to the Northern side.
+More expeditions take place from the Southern side—from Nepal.
+So, the death rate is also a bit higher here than the Northern side.

-We’ve heard of many real stories related to Mount Everest.
-It’s breathtaking to know how Reinhold Messner climbed up Mount Everest without the use of supplemental oxygen.
+We’ve heard many real stories related to Mount Everest.
+It’s breathtaking to know how Reinhold Messner climbed up Mount Everest without supplemental oxygen.

-How an 80-year-old Yuichiro Miura marked a thumping Mount Everest summit becoming the oldest man to climb it.
+An 80-year-old Yuichiro Miura marked a thumping Mount Everest summit, becoming the oldest man to climb it.

-Some of the climbers summit Mount Everest and return to their respective homes safely.
+Some climbers summit Mount Everest and return safely to their respective homes.